narenkiran1729/Recipes/SujiHalwa.md

 3. **Milk or water**
     * You can replace water completely with milk.
     * You can replace water partially with milk in the ratio 1:1
+    * Using high fat milk enhances the dish even more

 ### Note:
 1. I measured all quantities with respect to amount of suji.